daniznf/DTFirewallMonitor/README.md

-# Dani's Tools Firewall Events
+# Daniele's Tools Firewall Monitor
-DTFirewallEvents
+DTFirewallMonitor
-Displays briefly what your firewall is blocking
-Copyright (C) 2022 Daniznf
+Displays briefly what your firewall is blocking Copyright (C) 2022 daniznf

 ### Description
 Each time an application gets blocked by firewall it will be displayed **briefly** by this script.